-"Doing Payroll" is something many business owners hate because it can be complex.
+Payroll is something many business owners hate because it can be complex.
 However, if you have only a couple of employees, you may want to do it yourself rather than using a third party.
-This article is a "mini-course" in doing payroll.
-Just take it step by step and make sure you take note of due dates.
+This article is a step-by-step "mini-course" in payroll.
+Take special note of payroll and payroll tax due dates.

 The major steps in the payroll process are:

 1. Preparation: Before you begin to hire employees, you will need to prepare for payroll calculation and processing and decide who will do all the payroll tasks.

-2. Paying employees.
-When you have employees who have worked for your business, you must set up a system to calculate their pay, write paychecks, and distribute them.
+2. Paying employees: When you have employees, you must set up a system to calculate their pay, write paychecks, and distribute them.

-3. Post-payment.
-After you have paid employees, you must set aside money for taxes, do a payroll register, make tax payments, and send payroll reports at the correct times.
+3. Post-payment: After you have paid employees, you must set aside money for taxes, complete a payroll register, make tax payments, and send payroll reports to the IRS at the correct times.

 2. Follow this easy 12-step checklist to make sure you complete all pre-employment tasks for employers.

-- What employees will be hourly and which salaried?
+- Which employees will be hourly and which will be salaried?

 - How often will you pay employees—weekly, twice a month, every other week, or monthly?